 Don’t Neglect the Outline

 Plenty of essays follow the standard outline.
 The expectation of an informative essay is that it will educate readers on the topic.
-Creating an outline will help to know exactly what to write in each part.
+Creating an outline will help you to know exactly what to write in each part.

 Devise a Thesis Statement